 In accordance with Executive Order 13132, the rule does not have sufficient Federalism implications to warrant the preparation of a Federalism Assessment.
-Title VIII of ANILCA precludes the State from exercising subsistence management authority over fish and wildlife resources on Federal lands unless it meets certain requirements.
+Title VIII of ANILCA precludes the State from exercising subsistence management authority over fish and Start Printed Page 20887wildlife resources on Federal lands unless it meets certain requirements.

 In accordance with the President's memorandum of April 29, 1994, “Government-to-Government Relations with Native American Tribal Governments” (59 FR 22951), Executive Order 13175, and 512 DM 2, we have evaluated possible effects on Federally recognized Indian tribes and have determined that there are no substantial direct effects.
 The Bureau of Indian Affairs is a participating agency in this rulemaking.

 On May 18, 2001, the President issued Executive Order 13211 on regulations that significantly affect energy supply, distribution, or use.
 This Executive Order requires agencies to prepare Statements of Energy Effects when undertaking certain actions.
 This rule is not a significant regulatory action under Executive Order 13211, affecting energy supply, distribution, or use, and no Statement of Energy Effects is required.